-What Does it Mean to Study Corrections?
+What Does it Mean to Study Criminal Justice Corrections?

 Students who earn a college degree in corrections and begin a career in this important field bear the responsibility of overseeing the criminal population and ensuring the safety of local citizens.
 The law enforcement and corrections field may seem intimidating at first, due to the regimented lifestyle and high level of accountability.
 There are many benefits, however, to working in law enforcement.
-For one thing, it's one of the fastest-growing job fields in the country.

-Types of Corrections Degrees
+Types of Criminal Justice Corrections Degrees

 Close collaboration between teachers and students in this major is strongly encouraged.
 Students are also expected to gain experience through internships and job-shadowing programs.
 Internship experiences can help with networking during the job search after graduation.
 Some graduates of corrections degree programs work as correctional officers, correctional counselors, and community and court probation officers.
 Others have opted to specialize in sexual abuse response and child protection services.